arangodb/arangodb/Documentation/Books/HTTP/Transaction/README.md

 ###  JavaScript Transactions

-The [JS-Transaction API](JsTransaction.md) allows you to send the server a dedicated peace of JavaScript code (i.e. a function), which will be executed transactionally.
+[JS-Transactions](JsTransaction.md) allow you to send the server a dedicated piece of JavaScript code (i.e. a function), which will be executed transactionally.

 At the end of the function, the transaction is automatically committed, and all changes done by the transaction will be persisted.
 No interaction is required by